We all know that the ancient Egyptians

 Egyptian priestesses ritualistically used sistra, that as we know now, generate copious amounts

-of ultrasound
+of ultrasound.

 Ultrasound is an effective healing modality, and is used today in hospitals and clinics.